henrywfyeung/ERC721Copy/README.md

      * @dev Struct containing the information of the minted copy NFT *
      * @param creatorId The tokenId of the creator NFT that produces the original content
-     * @param extendAt The contract address that the user can go to when extending the expiration timestemp
+     * @param extendAt The contract address that the user can go to when extending the expiration timestamp
      * @param expiredAt The expiration timestamp of the nft token
      * @param transferable Indicates whether the token is transferable
      * @param updatable Indicates whether the token is updatable.
      *  User can update the contentUri of the copy token (copyUri) to the latest contentUri state of the creator token
-     * @param revokable Indicataes whether the token is recovable by the creator token holder
+     * @param revokable Indicates whether the token is revokable by the creator token holder
      * @param extendable Indicates whether the token can be extended beyond the deadline
      * @param copyURI Shows the contentUri copied from the creator token for collection purposes
      * @param statement The copyright declaration by the creator token holder.
 The declaration may include the rights that